ShprAlex/SproutLife/README.md

 There are several reasons why Sprout Life is exciting:

-- **A pattern as a program** - Conway's Game of Life creates a visual programming language where the pattern of 1's and 0's on a board is a program.
+- **Patterns as programs** - Conway's Game of Life creates a visual programming language where the pattern of 1's and 0's on a board is a program.
 A pattern can take on a life of its own and move across the board while the cells remain stationary.
-Just like simple physics gives rise to complex biological life, simple rules in GOL can create patterns of unlimited complexity.
+Lots of interesting patterns arise spontaneously in Conway's Game of Life, but it stops short of producing reproduction.
+This is where Sprout Life picks up.

 - **Open ended evolution** - Sprout Life allows for truly open ended evolution.
 Other evolution simulations ([Video](https://www.youtube.com/watch?v=JBgG_VSP7f8)) create interesting behavior, but they have a separation between the body of the organism and the code.
 In the case of GOL and Sprout Life, the bigger the pattern, the bigger the code.
 We are not just evolving bodies but programs.
 This allows the program to grow to an unlimited complexity.